 or metric : 66.5 + ( 13.75 x weight in kg) + (5 x height in cm) – (6.76 x age in years)

-I have turned it into a handy printable so you can put it in your food journal or on hand – Both the metric and imperial versions for men and women, just pick the one you want 🙂
+I have turned it into a handy printable so you can put it in your food or bullet journal or to keep it on hand and have included both the metric and imperial versions for men and women, just pick the one you want 🙂